Information flow reveals prediction limits in online social activity

-The ability to accurately profile and predict individuals is reflected in the predictability of their written text.
-The predictive information contained within a user's text can be characterized by three related quantities, the entropy rate $h$, the perplexity $2^{h}$, and the predictability $\Pi$.
-The entropy rate quantifies the average uncertainty one has about future words given the text one has already observed (Fig.~\ref{fig:introFig}A).
+A text's predictive information can be characterized by three related quantities, the entropy rate $h$, the perplexity $2^{h}$, and the predictability $\Pi$.
+The entropy rate quantifies the average uncertainty one has about future words given the text one has already observed (Fig.~\ref{fig:introFig}a).
 Higher entropies correspond to less predictable text and reflect individuals whose interests are more difficult to predict.
-In the context of language modeling, it is also common to consider the perplexity.
-While the entropy rate specifies how many bits $h$ are needed on average to express subsequent words given the preceding text, the perplexity tells us that our remaining uncertainty about those unseen words is equivalent to that of choosing uniformly at random from among $2^{h}$ possibilities.
-For example, if $h=6$ bits (typical of individuals in our dataset), the perplexity is 64 words, a significant reduction from choosing randomly over the entire vocabulary (social media users have ${\approx}5000$-word vocabularies on average; see \SM{}).
-Lastly, the predictability $\Pi$, given via Fano's inequality~\cite{CoverThomas}, is the probability that an \emph{ideal} predictive algorithm will correctly predict the subsequent word given the preceding text.
-Repeated, accurate predictions of future words indicate that the available information can be used to build profiles and predictive models of a user and estimating $\Pi$ allows us to fundamentally bound the usefulness of the information present in a user's writing without depending on the results of specific predictive algorithms.
+In the context of language models, it is also common to consider the perplexity.
+Whereas the entropy rate specifies how many bits $h$ are needed on average to express subsequent unseen words given the preceding text, the perplexity tells us that our remaining uncertainty about those unseen words is equivalent to that of choosing uniformly at random from among $2^{h}$ possibilities.
+For example, if $h=6$ bits (typical of individuals in our dataset), the perplexity is 64 words, which is a significant reduction from choosing randomly over the entire vocabulary (social media users have ${\approx}5000$-word vocabularies on average; see Supplementary Note 1.3 for full distributions).
+Finally, the predictability $\Pi$, given via Fano's inequality\cite{CoverThomas}, is the probability that an \emph{ideal} predictive algorithm will correctly predict the subsequent word given the preceding text.
+Repeated, accurate predictions of future words indicate that the available information can be used to build profiles and predictive models of a user's writing (see also below for subsequent discussion), and estimating $\Pi$ allows us to fundamentally bound the usefulness of the information present in a user's writing without depending on the results of specific predictive algorithms.
+We emphasize that the information-theoretic \emph{predictability} as defined here is distinct from \emph{prediction}, in that it does not actually make predictions about future text.
+Instead, this predictability provides a method-independent upper bound on prediction accuracy.